Join us in our weekly market thread.

 Highlights – Emerging Markets Stocks

-IPO and SPAC mania remians in full force.
+IPO and SPAC mania remains in full force.

 Stock valuations, as measured by forward price-to-earnings ratios are near their highest level since the 2000 dot-com boom.